Note: See the Apply SQL Server Data Compression article for information and T-SQL scripts to apply data compression to your SentryOne database.

 - Retention for raw Top SQL, Blocking, and Deadlock data is controlled by the Keep Performance History setting under Configuration > Global Settings > Storage in the Navigator pane.
 The default is 15 days.

-- If you're using the Event Manager with Performance Analysis that enables viewing Performance Analysis data on the Events calendar, the raw Top SQL, Blocking, and Deadlock data is converted to the native Event Manager storage format and stored in the EventSourceHistory table alongside data for other Event Manager event sources like SQL Agent Jobs.
-Retention for all Event Manager sources is controlled by the Keep Event History setting under Configuration > Global Settings > Storage in the Navigator pane.
+- For viewing Performance Analysis data on the Events calendar, the raw Top SQL, Blocking, and Deadlock data is converted to the native event storage format and stored in the EventSourceHistory table alongside data for other event sources like SQL Agent Jobs.
+Retention for all event sources is controlled by the Keep Event History setting under Configuration > Global Settings > Storage in the Navigator pane.

 Expired performance data is pruned by the SentryOne monitoring service every minute or so.
 The default settings enable you to always have detailed performance data for the last two or three days.
 However, if you find that you're frequently navigating to date ranges using the Dashboard or Disk Activity tabs where no data is shown, it may mean that you need to increase the retention hours for the detailed and/or rolled up performance data.
 Balance any changes with the resulting impact it has on database size.

 When you start using Performance Analysis, you'll find that your SentryOne database grows quickly at first.
 After a few days this levels off once the pruning of expired data begins and starts keeping pace with the incoming new data.
-Get an idea of the mix of Performance Analysis data in your environment by inspecting sizes for the related tables using the following script.
-Much of the data in EventSourceHistory is likely related to the Event Manager sources.
+Get an idea of the mix of Performance Analysis data in your environment by inspecting sizes for the related tables using the script below.
+Much of the data in EventSourceHistory is likely related to the Event sources.

 Additional Information: See the Enabling Higher Resolution Performance Charts in SentryOne blog post for details on how you can dramatically increase the detail data retention when using the SentryOne Scalability Pack.